 Just in front of The Pantheon is the square Piazza Della Rotonda and the Fontana del Pantheon.
 You can fill your bottle with water from there before continue exploring the city.
 From there you can head to everywhere, everything is just a few steps away, and Rome is better to explore on foot.

-Be prepare to wait in a line for a long time to get inside.
+Be prepared to wait in a line for a long time to get inside.
 It may take you half an hour or more, depends.

 Just a few steps from the orange gardens is the door to the Priory of the Knights of Malta, up on the Aventine hill.
 Look through the keyhole and you’ll see a perfect view of St Peter’s Basilica.
 Is it a lucky coincidence or it was designed that way, no one knows.

 A different neighborhood in Rome.
-It was founded in the late 1920’s.
+It was founded in the late 1920s.
 The oldest section of the area is divided into project units.
 Garbatella is designed with curved sidewalks and angular plazas.
 It residents the free-thinking spirits, the neighborhood is filled with graffiti.
-In this area, you’ll find the Gandhi hotel, stairs of love and more, but probably you would also need a local guide to show you this places, or just ask the locals.
+In this area, you’ll find the Gandhi hotel, stairs of love, and more, but probably you would also need a local guide to show you these places, or just ask the locals.
 Thanks again Andreas for showing me this area.

 EUR is a business district, located south of the city center.
 The letters EUR stands for Esposizione Universale Roma.
 Most of the area is a property of a company owned by the Ministry of Economy and the Rome municipality.
-The most famous building at EUR, is the Pallazzo Della Civilta Italiana, wich has become known as the ”Colosseo Quadrato” (Square Colosseum).
+The most famous building at EUR is the Pallazzo Della Civilta Italiana, which has become known as the ”Colosseo Quadrato” (Square Colosseum).

 Hidden in the heart of the city, between Campo de’Fiori and Piazza Venezia, this atmospheric area is studded with shops, kosher bakeries, Jewish restaurants.
-Its least known area of Rome, also one of the best.
+It’s a lesser-known area of Rome, also one of the best.
 Of course like everywhere else in Rome there’s a layered history waiting to be discovered.